African swine fever virus: Europe

 In August 2018, authorities announced the first outbreak of African swine fever in Bulgaria.
 By July 2019 five Bulgarian pig farms had had outbreaks of African swine fever.

 In September 2018, an outbreak occurred in wild boars in southern Belgium.
 Professional observers suspect that importation of wild boars from Eastern Europe by game hunters was the origin of the virus.
 By 4 October, 32 wild boars had tested positive for the virus.
 For control of the outbreak, 4,000 domestic pigs were slaughtered preventively in the Gaume region, and the forest was declared off-limits for recreation.

 In July 2019, authorities announced the first outbreak of African swine fever in Slovakia.

 In February 2020, authorities announced the first outbreak of African swine fever in a restricted area of Northern Greece.

 In September 2020, the German agriculture minister confirmed on a press conference that the African swine fever virus reached Germany.
 The virus was discovered on a wild boar carcass, which the test results confirmed all as positive results.
 The dead boar was located in the district of Spree-Neisse, Brandenburg, just a few kilometres from the Polish border.
 The dead animal had been there for quite a while according to the Friedrich-Loeffler Institute, which was the agency hired for testing.
 Following these events, the German government tried to lobby China and other Asian countries to allow West German states to keep exporting to Asia, while barring their own eastern states from doing so; the Asian countries ultimately refused these proposals.

 In January 2021, Romania suffered again from a new breakout of the ASFV that started in the Brăila County.

 In January 2022, an outbreak occurred in northern Italy, detected on some dead wild boars in Liguria and in Piedmont.

 In January 2022, ASF cases were reported in northern Italy, Latvia, and Hungary.

 In September 2023, one case was reported from Sweden.

+In November 2025, two cases were reported near Barcelona, Spain.
+By April 2026, during culling of 24,000 animals, 232 cases had been detected.

+In July 2026, ASF was found in dead wild boar piglets in Virolahti, Finland, near the border of Russia.